Physiologic Changes and Laboratory Values

 Wild Iris Medical Education, Inc. is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

-Course Availability: Expires November 1, 2016.
+Course Availability: Expires August 1, 2017.
 You must score 70% or better on the test and complete the course evaluation to earn a certificate of completion for this CE activity.
-Wild Iris Medical Education, Inc. provides educational activities that are free from bias.
+Wild Iris Medical Education, Inc., provides educational activities that are free from bias.
 The information provided in this course is to be used for educational purposes only.
-It is not intended as a substitute for professional health care.
+It is not intended as a substitute for professional healthcare.
 Medical Disclaimer Legal Disclaimer Disclosures

 Copyright © 2013 Wild Iris Medical Education, Inc. All Rights Reserved.